Sally Sloane: Biography

 It is not recorded what eventually happened to this marriage but it was certainly over by 1947, by which time Sally had formed a new relationship and was included in the New South Wales electoral roll as living in Lithgow, as Eunice Sloane, with Frederick Cecil ("Fred") Sloane, a grinder.
 Fred and Sally never married (Note: Possibly, she never obtained a divorce from her first husband, which would preclude remarriage while her legal husband was alive; one genealogy, citing the end of that marriage, says "deserted".) but presented themselves as husband and wife and remained together for over 35 years until Fred's death in 1980.
 The couple lived in Lithgow until 1956, when they moved first to Fennells Bay and then to Teralba, on the shore of Lake Macquarie, where Fred had work.
 In 1966, Fred's work there was complete and the couple returned to Lithgow, where they remained until Fred's death.
-Subsequently, Sally moved to Albury to stay with a niece, Jean, but unfortunately died following a tragic caravan fire on the property in which she was badly burned, at the age of 87.
+Subsequently, Sally moved to Albury to stay with a niece, Jean, but unfortunately was victim of a tragic caravan fire on the property in which she was badly burned, and subsequently died from injuries sustained aged 87.

 A reminiscence of Sally was included in an interview with her granddaughter, Cheryl Wotton (b.
 1949), interviewed by Valda and Jim Low in 2001.
 A photograph with the caption "Sally Sloan presiding over a birthday party, Lithgow circa 1943", also including an image of her mother (known as "Granny Clegg"), was published in the Bush Music Club online archive in 2020.